eli64s/pypdf/README.md

 ---

 ## 📍 Overview

-This repository aims to provide a Python-based solution for searching, deleting, and replacing text in PDF documents.
-It utilizes the PyMuPDF and pdfplumber libraries to open and edit PDF files.
-The core functionalities include iterating through each page of the PDF, searching for text matches using a given regex pattern, and replacing them with specified content, such as today's date.
-This project offers a valuable tool for automating text manipulation in PDF documents, potentially saving significant time and effort for users dealing with large numbers of PDF files.
+The pypdf project provides a set of Python scripts for manipulating PDF documents.
+It includes functionalities such as extracting data using regular expressions, searching and replacing specific values, generating test PDFs with random dates and invoices, and applying formatting and linting to the codebase.
+This project aims to simplify PDF processing tasks by providing easy-to-use scripts that automate various PDF-related operations.
+Its value proposition lies in its ability to save time and effort by streamlining PDF manipulation workflows.

 ---